WebAssembly/spec/spectec/test-prose/TEST.md

 2. Let a be |s.DATA|.
 3. Append init to the s.DATA.
 4. Return a.

-resolve_export moduleinst export
-1. Let (EXPORT name externuse) be export.
-2. If externuse is of the case FUNC, then:
-  a.
-Let (FUNC funcidx) be externuse.
-  b.
-Let funcaddr be moduleinst.FUNC[funcidx].
-  c.
-Let externval be (FUNC funcaddr).
-  d.
-Return (EXPORT name externval).
-3. If externuse is of the case TABLE, then:
-  a.
-Let (TABLE tableidx) be externuse.
-  b.
-Let tableaddr be moduleinst.TABLE[tableidx].
-  c.
-Let externval be (TABLE tableaddr).
-  d.
-Return (EXPORT name externval).
-4. If externuse is of the case MEMORY, then:
-  a.
-Let (MEMORY memoryidx) be externuse.
-  b.
-Let memoryaddr be moduleinst.MEM[memoryidx].
-  c.
-Let externval be (MEM memoryaddr).
-  d.
-Return (EXPORT name externval).
-5. If externuse is of the case GLOBAL, then:
-  a.
-Let (GLOBAL globalidx) be externuse.
-  b.
-Let globaladdr be moduleinst.GLOBAL[globalidx].
-  c.
-Let externval be (GLOBAL globaladdr).
-  d.
-Return (EXPORT name externval).

 invocation funcaddr val*
 1. Let (_, func) be s.FUNC[funcaddr].